 - Must be scanned in 15 seconds or less

 - References should appear on a separate page and should not be included in the resume

 5. Error Free Click here to check out the NDSU Career and Advising Center resume handout for further information.
 Drop by the Career Studio in Ceres Hall 306 with further questions or to get your resume and curriculum vita reviewed!
-You can also submit your resume and cover letter for review by filling out our Resume & Cover Letter Review request form.
+You can also submit your resume and cover letter for review by filling out our CAC – Document Review Form.
 Resume vs. Curriculum Vita (CV) A curriculum vita: